How to Handle exceptions in Spring Boot REST API using Global Exception Handler

 Handling exceptions using Optional

 First, let’s add the EntityNotFoundException when reading the user by username.
-Here I’m using Optional<UserEntity>; hence, throwing an exception is easy and needs minimal code lines.
+Here I’m using Optional; hence, throwing an exception is easy and needs minimal code lines.
 But here, Optional Only allows adding exception constructor with an empty argument list.
 That’s why I’ve added the default constructor with default error code and message while defining exceptions above.

 public User readUserByUsername(String username) {